sheldenr/leetcode-solutions/README.md

 - 933 (Bad solution)
 - 844 (Solution memory complexity could be improved)
 - 206 (Learn how to iterarively reverse a linked-list)
+- 104 (Make sure you can confidently reimplement this)

 # Milestones